IlidioMSilva/SensMonitor/README_ble.md

 # Bluetooth Low Energy (BLE)

 ## Overview
-The BLE stack in this project is built on top of the **Zephyr Bluetooth subsystem**.
+The BLE stack in this project is built on top of the Zephyr Bluetooth subsystem.
 The nRF52832 runs as a **peripheral** device, advertising a custom service that exposes environmental data and configurable thresholds to a central device (e.g., Raspberry Pi, smartphone).

 The BLE module provides: